-Ocean Hill Collegiate did not achieve the goal of having all tested students score proficient on their most recent Interim Assessment.
+In its eighth year, Leadership Prep Canarsie is still working towards its goal of all tested students scoring proficient on their most recent Interim Assessment.
 We are still making progress towards our goals and will continue with our action plan as we return to a full in-person schedule this year.